kbrowngithub/liri-node-app/README.md

 ### Setup

 ```
+1.) clone liri-node-app to your computer (git@github.com:kbrowngithub/liri-node-app.git)

+2.)
 You'll need a Spotify API key.
 You can sign up here:
 https://developer.spotify.com/my-applications/#!/login
 Then follow the directions to create a new app.

+3.)
 Once you have the Spotify key create a .env file containing the following:

         # Spotify API keys
         SPOTIFY_ID=your-spotify-id-here